enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 }
 ```

-For this schema we have the `product` as trigger and the `contentBlock`s we get from the `lookup`, are dependencies.
+For this schema, the `product` is the trigger and the `contentBlock`s, which we get from the `lookup`, are the dependencies.

-The trigger on the `product` source entity makes sure that the schema is triggered everytime the `product` is updated and our view will then be updated.
-But what if the related `contentBlock`s are updated or related `contentBlocks`s are added or removed?
-Well, schemas does not automatically trigger when dependencies changes, so in this case the `product` schema will not be triggered and our view will not be updated.
-We need to handle that in the schemas ourself.
+The trigger on the `product` source entity makes sure that the schema is triggered every time the `product` is updated, and our view will then be updated too.
+But what if the related `contentBlock`s are updated, added, or removed?
+Well, schemas don't automatically trigger when dependencies change, so in this case the `product` schema will not be triggered, and our view will not be updated.
+We need to handle that in the schemas ourselves.

-Before we look into have how we can update views when dependencies are changed, let's first take a deeper look at the dependencies and the different types of dependencies we have in Enterspeed.
+Before looking into how we can update views when dependencies are changed, let's first take a deeper look at the dependencies and the different types of dependencies we have in Enterspeed.

 ## Dependencies
-In Enterspeed we have two types a data available in a schema.
+In Enterspeed we have two types of data available in a schema.

-The first one is source entity that triggered the schema and this one is passed as a parameter to the different functions in the schema like the [routes function](/reference/js/routes), the [properties function](/reference/js/properties).
+The first one is source entity that triggers the schema - and this one is passed as a parameter to the different functions in the schema like the [routes function](/reference/js/routes), and the [properties function](/reference/js/properties).

-The second one is dependencies and dependecies can then further be broken down in two types, [lookups](/reference/js/properties#lookup) and [references](/reference/js/properties#reference).
+The second one is dependencies, and dependencies can then be broken further down in two types, [lookups](/reference/js/properties#lookup) and [references](/reference/js/properties#reference).

 ### Lookups
 When you do a lookup in a schema, the result of the lookup is a list of source entities.
-As you get the raw source entities with all they data right in the schema, it gives you full flexibility of have you want to map out your data, but that flexibility also comes with a downside.
-Since you get the raw source entities right in your schema, it means that the data you map out is embedded directly into the view you create and because of that we always need to reprocess the view if one of the dependencies (one of the source entities from the lookup) are updated.
+As you get the raw source entities with all the data right in the schema, it gives you full flexibility of how you want to map out your data, but that flexibility also comes with a downside.
+Since you get the raw source entities right in your schema, it means that the data you map out is embedded directly into the view you create and because of that we always need to reprocess the view if one of the dependencies (one of the source entities from the lookup) is updated.

 ```js title="lookups return a list of source entities"
 properties: async function (sourceEntity, context) {